finaticlabs/accodyn/README.md

 ## Changelog

+### Version 3.0.6 (Latest - Pending Approval)
+- Updated company branding in the footer:
+  - Changed email from info@accodyntech.com to info@accodyn.com.
+  - Updated copyright from "Accodyn Tech" to "Accodyn".
+  - Updated LinkedIn URL to reflect the new branding.

 ### Version 3.0.5 (Latest - Pending Approval)
 - Complete favicon and branding assets update:
   - Added comprehensive favicon system with both dark and light variants